-After Mike was diagnosed Coeliac we went through a spell of making sad, dense and non-rising gluten free Yorkshire Pudding.
+After Mike was diagnosed Coeliac disease we went through a spell of making sad, dense and non-rising gluten-free Yorkshire Puddings.
 Then we went through a lot of almost good recipes.
 Sometimes they’d look perfect but be a little too dense or a little too crispy.

-Finally after a lot of practice and a lot of pudding consumed (no complaints here) we ended up with this tried & true, perfectly puffed and light gluten free Yorkshire Pudding recipe.
+Finally after a lot of practice and recipe testing along with a good number of pudding consumed (no complaints here) we ended up with this tried & true, perfectly puffed and light gluten free Yorkshire Pudding recipe.

 Let’s get to it!

 Yorkshire pudding is a popular British recipe made up of a only a few very simple ingredients: eggs, milk and flour.
 It’s usually served as a side to Sunday roast dinner along with gravy and roast potatoes.

 For the uninitiated – it’s almost like a puffed up, bread that’s crisp up around the high edges and chewy at the bottom.
 Like a popover with a sunken in centre.
 It’s the perfect vehicle for stuffing with sausage and gravy.

 How To Make: Perfect Gluten Free Yorkshire Pudding

 Altogether this batter is super simple made up of only five ingredients: rice flour, starch, salt, eggs and milk.

 In order to get that perfect light and fluffy texture I chose to use a homemade blend of rice flour and starch like I do with my homemade gluten free French Bread.
 I’ve tested this recipe with both cornstarch and tapioca starch/flour with good result.
 Between the two there really isn’t much difference in outcome so feel free to use either.